panaverse/defi-dapps-solidity-smart-contracts/README.md

 Note: Before you get started writing the token contract we suggest you review [access control](https://docs.openzeppelin.com/contracts/4.x/access-control).

-Porject Part 5: Trying it with MetaMask
+Project Part 5: Trying it with MetaMask

 While it's always good to test your code, it's often more satisfying to see the results of your work wrapped in a nice UI.
 Let's see how we can deploy our contracts and get some Pako tokens into our MetaMask wallet!